-Abstract.
-During COVID-19 pandemic, educators implement online learning in the education process.
-Basic interactive models of online learning available, such as synchronous learning, as a face-to-face learning process through online media.
-This research investigates the students' perception toward the implementation of synchronous learning in ELT especially TOEFL.
-This research is qualitative.
-The results show that: 1) 51 % of students use Zoom and Live YouTube in learning TOEFL.
-2) 89.7 % of students use mobile phones in online learning.
-3) 49.7 % of students agree that Zoom has complete features.
-4) 83.2 % of students agree that operating Zoom's features is very easy.
-5) 74.2 % of students agree that Zoom is easy-used.
-6) 72.9 % of students agree that using Zoom in learning TOEFL is effective.
-7) 73 % of students agree that using Live YouTube in learning TOEFL also effective.
-8) 63.9 % agree that in Zoom, they can participate by face-to-face interactions (e.g. question-answer even discussion with lecturer and classmates.
-9) 95.5 % of students agree that using YouTube, videos can be seen anytime and anywhere because videos are stored on the lecturer's channel.
-In the understanding level of TOEFL, 83.2 % of students really understand in the listening section, 89.7 % of students understand the reading section, and 81.3 % of students understand the Structure and Written Expression section.
-Several problems affect learning TOEFL with Zoom and YouTube.
-Students have a problem with an internet connection.
-The other problems are internet quota, technical problems of the device (e.g battery, device dead suddenly, audio quality, device's video/audio, and others), device's type used, and surrounding conditions (e.g. light conditions, sounds, or other disturbances).
-In the next learning system, 80.6 % of students agree that the next learning system implements face-to-face learning and still uses Zoom and YouTube Live Streaming.
+This research is to know the students' perception toward the implementation of synchronous learning in English Language teaching (ELT), especially in English TOEFL.
+The findings show that: 1) most students use the platform both Zoom meeting and Live Streaming YouTube in learning English TOEFL.
+2) most students often use handphones in learning English TOEFL during 1 semester.
+3) most students agree that the features in the Zoom Meeting Application have complete features.
+4) most students agree that using the Zoom Meeting application in learning English TOEFL is very easy.
+6) most students agree that the use of the Zoom Meeting application in learning English TOEFL is effective during 1 semester.
+7) most students agree that the use of Live Streaming YouTube in learning English TOEFL also is effective.
+8) most students agree that they can participate by face-to-face interactions such as question-answer even discussion with lecturer and other classmates by using Zoom.
+9) most students agree that in learning English TOEFL by using Live Streaming YouTube, videos can be seen anytime and anywhere because the videos are automatically stored on the lecturer's channel.
+Related to the level of understanding of TOEFL material, most students very understand in TOEFL material of the listening section.
+Most students understand TOEFL material of reading, and the Structure and Written Expression section.
+Several problems that affect during learning the English TOEFL with Zoom Meeting and Live Streaming YouTube.
+Most students have a problem with an internet connection.
+While the other problems are internet quota, technical problems of the device (e.g. battery, the dead device suddenly, audio quality, video on the device, and others), type of device used, and surrounding conditions (e.g light conditions, ambient sounds, or other disturbances).
+On the next learning system, most students agree that the next learning system on English TOEFL prediction 2 is not only to implement face-to-face teaching and learning process but also still use Zoom and Live Streaming YouTube.